5 Letter Words That Start With FLO

 Noun : A surname.

 Noun : Obsolete form of fluke (“blade at the end of an anchor”).
-[A lucky or improbable occurrence, with the implication that the occurrence could not be repeated.]
+[A lucky or improbable occurrence that could probably never be repeated.]

 flosh